Top FLSA Blogs

 - Apple Bags a Big Win: District Court Grants Summary Judgment Against Class in Employee Bag Check Litigation – by Justin T. Curley, Amelia Sanchez-Moran, and Andrew M. Paley

-Apple wins summary judgment in US District Court.
-Employees who banded together for a class action lawsuit against the tech titan, were served a motion for summary judgment that favored retailers all across the US.
-Employees brought class suit against Apple, claiming that hours spent having their bags and other personal items searched prior to going home was a violation of FLSA laws.
+Apple wins summary judgment in the U.S. District Court.
+Employees who banded together for a class-action lawsuit against the tech titan were served a motion for summary judgment that favored retailers all across the U.S. Employees brought class suit against Apple, claiming that hours spent having their bags and other personal items searched before going home was a violation of FLSA laws.
 The Court determined that the Defendant had the right to search bags without paying employees for their time.
 It was held that no matter what the reason for bringing a bag to work, employees were not entitled to be paid for the time it took for “bag checks” to be made.
 This ruling will affect all retailers, many of which have imposed similar policies to reduce internal theft at their locations.

 - President Obama Announces That Threshold Salary for FLSA’s White Collar Exemptions Will Rise From $23,660 ($455/week) to $50,400 ($969/week) –

 New proposed rules will favor salaried employees who make less than $50k per year.
 The amendment to overtime rules will now make it more difficult for employers to impose overtime exemptions for salaried employees.
 Sometime next year, new rules will make any employee with an annual salary below $50,400 eligible for overtime pay when working in excess of 40 hours per week.